software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > 4. _Each team member_ checks that the changes are visible in GitHub.
 > 5. Once changes have been pushed to GitHub, _each team member_ pulls the changes from GitHub using the `git pull` command.
 If you see `CONFLICT` in the command output, see the [Git instructions](/git#merge-conflicts) to figure out how to solve conflicts.
 > 6. Once everybody sees the changes on their local `README.md` file, repeat the the steps from step 3. for each team member until everyone has pushed some changes to the GitHub repository.
->
-> If you didn't manage to cause a [merge conflict](/git#merge-conflicts), let's cause one:
->
-> 7. _One of the team members_ change a specific line in the `README.md` file and pushes the changes to GitHub.
-> 8. _Other team member_ changes _the same line_ in the `README.md` file and _creates a commit for the changes, but does push the changes to GitHub_.
-After creating the commit, the team member will pull changes from GitHub using the `git pull` command.
-Solve the merge conflict by following the [Git instructions](/git#merge-conflicts) and push the changes to GitHub.
->
-> Repeat the steps 7 and 8 for each team member so that everyone can solve one merge conflict.

 ## GitHub Projects

 [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) is a platform for managing taskboards.
 We will be using it for managing the user stories in our Product Backlog and the tasks in our Sprint Backlogs.

 Taskboards in GitHub Projects are called _projects_.
-Let's create a project for our Product Backlog for the user stories of our project.
+Let's create a project for our backlogs.
 Open your repository in GitHub and click the "Projects" tab.
 Then, click the green "New project" button on the right.
 Click the arrow next to the button, if the button label is different.
 This should open a dialog.
 From the left side of the dialog, choose "Board".
 This determines what the project will look like and you can change it later.
-Name the project "Product Backlog".
+Name the project "Backlog".
 Finally, click the "Create" button to create the project.

 We now have a project with the default columns: "Todo", "In progress" and "Done".
-The column will determine the status of the user story.
-Let's change the column labels by clicking the three dots at the top-right corner of the column.
-Name the columns in the following manner from left to right:
+The column will determine the status of the backlog items.
+We can edit the column names by clicking the three dots at the top-right corner of the column.
+We can add a new column by pressing the "+" button on the right side of the last column.
+Let's change the columns so that they are the following from left to right:

-- "Backlog" for the user stories that are not on any Sprint yet
+- "Product Backlog".
+This column is for the _Product Backlog_ items.
+That is, items that are requirements for the project but aren't currently worked on.
+The items should be listed in the _priority_ order (the "P" of DEEP Product Backlog) defined by the Product Owner.
-- "In sprint" for the user stories that are chosen for the current Sprint
+- "Sprint Backlog".
+This column is for the _Sprint Backlog_ items.
+That is, user stories and tasks that are chosen for the current Sprint.
+Top-priority items are chosen from the "Product Backlog" column and moved to this column during the Sprint Planning event.
+- "In progress".
+This column is for the items that some team member is currently working on.
+- "In review".
+This column is for items that require other Developer's or Product Owner's acceptance before they can be moved to the "Done" column.
-- "Done" for the user stories that have been completed
+- "Done".
+This column is for the items that have been completed.

-Now, let's make sure that our project is public.
+Finally, let's make sure that our project is public.
 Click the project's name and the project's settings should open.
 Scroll down to "Danger zone" section and choose "Visibility" as "Public" from the dropdown menu.

-The project will be empty for now, but we will add some user stories for the project after the Sprint Planning event.
+The project will be empty for now, but we will add some user stories and tasks for the project after the Sprint Planning event.

 {: .important-title }

 > Exercise 5
 >
-> Create the "Product Backlog" project for the project as instructed above.
-Make sure that the project is public.

-Each Sprint should have a separate Sprint Backlog for the Sprint's tasks.
-Let's create a project for the Sprint 1 Backlog.
-Create a project similarly as with the Product Backlog project.
-Name the project "Sprint 1 Backlog".
-We can use the default "Todo", "In progress" and "Done" columns for the project.
-Make sure that project is pulic as we did with the Sprint Backlog project.
-The project will be empty for now, but we will add some tasks for the project after the Sprint Planning event.

-{: .important-title }

-> Exercise 6
->
-> Create the "Sprint 1 Backlog" project for the project as instructed above.
+> Create the "Backlog" project as instructed above.
 Make sure that the project is public.

 ## The README file